 Little Falls is a very small city located in the state of New York.
-With a population of 4,675 people and four constituent neighborhoods, Little Falls is the 328th largest community in New York.
-Little Falls has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 4,605 people and three constituent neighborhoods, Little Falls is the 345th largest community in New York.
+Much of the housing stock in Little Falls was built prior to World War II, making it one of the older and more historic cities in the country.

-Little Falls is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Little Falls is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Little Falls who work in sales jobs (13.37%), teaching (10.65%), and office and administrative support (9.64%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Little Falls is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Little Falls is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Little Falls who work in office and administrative support (12.46%), sales jobs (10.37%), and teaching (9.88%).

-The percentage of people in Little Falls who are college-educated is somewhat higher than the average US community of 21.84%: 26.65% of adults in Little Falls have at least a bachelor's degree.
+In terms of college education, Little Falls is nearly on par with the US average for all cities of 21.84%: 19.97% of adults 25 and older in Little Falls have a bachelor's degree or advanced degree.

 The people who call Little Falls home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Little Falls residents report their race to be White, followed by Asian.
-Important ancestries of people in Little Falls include Irish, German, Italian, English, and Polish.
+The greatest number of Little Falls residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Little Falls include Irish, Italian, German, Polish, and English.

 The most common language spoken in Little Falls is English.
 Other important languages spoken here include Spanish and Russian.